Skip to main content

 PIM versus PDM

-In this case, data is mainly relevant for manufacturers and all processes that are going on throughout the entire life cycle of the product, while information can mainly be used by e-commerce specialists and marketers.
-Logically, the information collected and stored in PIMs is largely based on the product data.
+In this case, data is mainly relevant for manufacturers and all processes going on throughout the product’s entire life cycle.
+At the same time, e-commerce specialists and marketers can mainly use information.
+Logically, the information collected and stored in PIMs is primarily based on product data.
 Because PDMs are also talking about the processes during the life cycle of a product, many PDM modules also exist within ERPs.
-Although these modules can hardly convert that data into valuable information.
+However, these modules can hardly convert that data into valuable information.

-You could, therefore, see PIM as an extension of PDM, which you need in the further marketing of your products after their production.
+You could, therefore, see PIM as an extension of PDM, which you need to further market your products after their production.

 PIM versus PLM

 PLM stands for Product Lifecycle Management and often works together with a PDM.
 Product Lifecycle Management (PLM) focuses on structuring product development and production processes and covers the entire product life cycle.
-A PLM is basically used by all departments to manage the product lifecycle.
+All departments use a PLM to manage the product lifecycle.
 Think of engineering, logistics, sales, purchasing, etc.

-In a PLM it is often also about the time aspect, such as project management during the production process and time registration.
-These are basically all events that take place before data can be shot to a PDM, which in turn provides a PIM with information.
+In a PLM, it is often also about time, such as project management during the production process and time registration.
+These events occur before data can be shot to a PDM, providing a PIM with information.
 A PLM is, therefore, one of the power sources of a PIM.

 Want to determine your PIM profile for free?